Learning, Play, and Your 4- to 7-Month-Old

-Create a safe place for exploration (with supervision), because by the end of month 7, your baby will be rolling over, sitting, and reaching for everything.
-It's never too soon to childproof the playspace, even if your baby isn't mobile yet — it will happen before you know it.
+By the end of this period, your baby will be rolling over, sitting, and reaching for everything.
+Create a safe place to explore while you supervise.
+Make the space inviting and fun with age-appropriate toys in a variety of shapes, sizes, colors, and textures.
+It's never too soon to childproof the play space, even if your baby isn't mobile yet — it will happen before you know it.

 - Hide a toy — but don't hide it very well — and encourage your baby to find it.

-- Play "Peekaboo."
+- Play peekaboo.